 Projected Benefit Obligation

-Projected benefit obligation is the present value of the expected future payments to employees in accordance with the plan terms keeping in view the expected future increase in salaries, discount rate and a number of other factors.
+The projected benefit obligation (PBO) is the present value of the expected future payments to employees from a pension plan for the services they have rendered to date.
+PBO reflects the impact of expected future salaries, inflation, discount rate, and a number of other factors.

 Projected benefit obligation (PBO) is a term used primarily in US GAAP.
 In IFRS, it is called present value of defined benefit obligation (PVDBO).

-PBO is estimated by actuaries by applying complex statistical modeling.
+PBO is estimated by actuaries by applying complex statistical modeling techniques.

 Projected benefit obligation (PBO) at the start of a year is reconciled with the PBO at the end of the year as follows: